nlaugel/paper/paper.md

 # Intro
 We present aircraft measurements of BBOA over West Africa.

-PArticle size was measured with something fancy.
+Particle size was measured with something fancy (Bloggs et al. 2004.)

+Jones et al. (1998) did a lot it was amazing but we will do bigger.